Mini Piling / restricted piling

-Mini-Piling is a piling solution used when noise or vibrations can be an issue, if there is restricted access to the site or for smaller sites.
+At Prime Piling we offer cost effective mini piling services.
+Mini Piling is a specialist piling solution used when noise or vibrations can be an issue, if there is restricted access to the site or for smaller sites.
 Mini Piling can also be particularly useful if structural movements must be kept at a minimal or for other variable ground conditions.
-Equipment used in mini piling can be used to work on the inside of buildings where height may be restricted, this helps prevent the use of larger equipment rigs.
+Equipment used in mini piling services can be used to work on the inside of buildings where height may have restricted access, this helps prevent the use of larger equipment mini piling rigs.

 Hollow stem piling

 Hollow stem piles are constructed with sectional hollow stemmed augers where the ground conditions will not allow normal auger piles, once the depth has been reached grout is then pumped through the centre of the augers to the bottom of the pile, the augers are then extracted whilst the grouting continues to ground level.
-This piling solution is suitable for wet ground or unstable bores.
+These piling services are suitable for wet ground or unstable bores.

 A piled raft foundation combines two foundation-building techniques into a hybrid design suitable for specialized circumstances.
 The raft, or spread, foundation spreads the load of the building across the ground.
 Think of it as a raft floating on the ground supporting a structure.
 Piles are columns extending below the ground surface that connect at the top of the building.
 A piled raft foundation uses both methods to support the building.